Home > Europe > Belgium > One Day in Bruges, Belgium

 Jan van Eyckplein Square

 From Market Square, I continued walking to Jan van Eyckplein Square, home to a statue of Jan van Eyck, one of the most influential Flemish painters of the 15th century.
-Known for his pioneering use of oil paint and meticulous attention to detail, Van Eyck played a crucial role in early Northern Renaissance art.
+He is known for his detailed work and major role in early Northern Renaissance art.

 Jan van Eyckplein Square